Employer Insights

 The Unemployment Insurance, also known as shitsugyou hoken, is managed by Hello Work, the Japanese government’s Employment Service Center.
 It offers basic allowance for individuals who have left their job and are actively seeking re-employment, physically fit and living ordinarily.
 However, many people do not fall under this category, including full-time homemakers, full-time students, and those who have their own businesses.

 To qualify for employment insurance benefits, the applicant needs to have insurance coverage for at least 12 months during the last two years before their termination.
 In certain cases, such as employer bankruptcy, dismissal, or non-renewal of a limited-term work contract, the requirement is reduced to at least six months in the last year before termination.
 This same reduced requirement applies to special insurance options like Continuously Insured Elderly Person or special lump sum payments.
-Notably, the basic allowance received under this benefit is based on the salary received in the last 6 months prior to the termination date.
+Notably, the basic allowance received under this benefit is based on the salary received in the last 6 months before the termination date.

 Work Injury